Brain-Train-Consultancy-services-LLP/collaboration-board/README.md

 - Only team-based projects are eligible.
 - Solo repositories will not be reviewed or evaluated.
-- Each team must have a minimum of 5 active contributors.
+- Each team must have a minimum of 2 and a maximum of 5 active contributors.

 These rules exist to encourage collaboration, leadership, and real-world teamwork.